AayushMainali-Github/number-theory-2/README.md

 - `gcd(a, b)` – Greatest Common Divisor using Euclid’s algorithm
 - `lcm(a, b)` – Least Common Multiple using the formula `lcm(a, b) = |a*b| / gcd(a, b)`
 - `mod(a, b)` – Modular remainder (handles negative numbers and BigInts)
+- `modInverse(a, m)` – Modular multiplicative inverse of a under modulo m

 ### Prime

 - `isPrime(n)` – Checks if a number is prime
+- `nextPrime(n)` – Finds the smallest prime number greater than n
 - `sieve(n)` – Generates all primes up to n using the Sieve of Eratosthenes
 - `sieveRange(a, b)` – Generates all primes between a and b (inclusive) using the Sieve of Eratosthenes

 ### Sequence